datastax/dsbulk/README.md

 ## Issue Management

-DataStax Loader has its own [Jira project].
+DataStax Bulk Loader/Unloader has its own [Jira project].

 The original DSP ticket was [DSP-13637].